 One of Stelzner's 1843 group portraits of the Hamburger Künstlerverein, one of the earliest open air photographs of a group of people (Museum für Kunst und Gewerbe Hamburg).
 The second photograph, taken on the same day, can be seen here.
 Note the typical circular distortion (Bokeh) of an early Petzval lens.

-The book lacks a bibliography and a list of primary sources; instead the end of the volume contains a series of advertisements by sponsors.
-More than 100 typos are proof that the book never received a thorough proofreading and editing.
+The book lacks a bibliography and a list of primary sources; instead, the end of the volume contains a series of advertisements by sponsors.
+More than 100 typos are proof that the book was never subjected to a thorough proofreading and editing process.
 But even with such corrections, one would be left wondering why the author did not consult experts in the field in order to produce a credible and more focused study.